Taylor Family Kayaking at Silver Springs State Park Ocala National Forest Florida 2021 10

 Kayakers wanting to visit Biscayne National Park will find plenty of opportunities to explore the mangrove-lined shorelines and shallow bay waters.
 The park’s expansive Biscayne Bay is perfect for crossing to Elliott or Boca Chita Keys, and experienced kayakers can find plenty of enjoyable routes to explore.
 Adams Key is the most popular launching spot and a great spot to base yourself and explore the lagoons, creeks, and channels.
 Given the shallow waters, you won’t see motorized vessels in the area, and you’ll have the place all to yourself.

 The most simple and beautiful kayaking route goes from the kayak landing near the visitor center parking area and cuts across the small bay.
 Circle the mangrove islands, visit the canal to look for manatees and swimming iguanas, then paddle through the mangroves.
+We’ve gone out with the Biscayne Institute for guided kayaking in addition to exploring on our own.
+They do a great job teaching while paddling.
+I loved it.

 Visit the National Park Services website for more information.